-If the remediation and removal of mold is not executed properly, the affects can be devastating.
-Imagine hiring a contractor who claims to be licensed and experienced, but who does not provide a complete scope of work based on industry standards.
+If the remediation and removal of mold are not executed properly, the effects can be devastating.
+Imagine hiring a contractor who claims to be licensed and experienced, but does not provide a complete scope of work based on industry standards.
 After billing your insurance carrier for thousands of dollars, the post-remediation verification (which is required by many insurance carriers) is either not done at all or not performed by a qualified third party assessor.
-After all the work is done you realize that the proper steps were not in place to protect you and your family and you have been exposed to a dangerous organism, and to have it done right will cost you even more money.
+After all the work is done, you realize that the proper steps were not in place to protect you and your family and you have been exposed to a dangerous organism, and to have it done right will cost you even more money.
 Don’t be a victim of ignorance.
 Do the research.
-For more consumer information download our checklist to make sure you are getting the best possible service.

-Our company policy, as well as the laws in the State of Florida requires that the assessment of mold be separate and unbiased from the remediation.
-That is why we will many times recommend hiring a third party licensed assessor to sample the indoor air quality and any visible suspect microbial growth.
-This will help to build an accurate and complete scope of work.
+Our company policy, as well as the laws in the state of Florida, requires that the assessment of mold be separate and unbiased from the remediation.
 Since mold is a living organism and can grow under many circumstances, each remediation and scope or protocol is a little different.
-Performing sampling helps to insure that the best scope is built.
-For more information, click on our air quality page.
+Performing sampling helps to ensure that the optimum remediation plan is developed.